PBRjr/obsidian-eberron-notes/Campaign Notes/Factions/Boromar clan.md

 - Maintain power and influence within Sharn's criminal underworld
 - Make profit through racketeering, gambling, smuggling, and other illicit means
 - Control the lucrative narcotics trade in Sharn
+- Destroy rival gangs by force

 **Castar's goals:**
+- Expand the operation out of Sharn into other nations
-- Outmaneuver rival gangs like House Tarkanan and the Tyrants
+- Outmaneuver rival gangs through expansion and political power
+- Monopolize the black markets and consolidate political power

 ### Resources and Capabilities